vladissta/Fusarium_Flax/README.md

 Aligning reads and abundances quantification of **transcripts** were obtained by processing RNA-seq data with [Kallisto](https://github.com/pachterlab/kallisto).
 Aligning of reads and identification of **methylation** positions and context (CpG, CHG, CHH, where H = A/C/T) were obtained by processing BS-seq data with [Bismark](https://github.com/FelixKrueger/Bismark).
 **Quality control and filtering** were complete with [sleuth](https://github.com/pachterlab/sleuth) and [methylKit](https://github.com/al2na/methylKit) R packages for transcriptome and methylome data respectively.
-Transcripts and methylation regions were **filtered** by number of cytosines and coverage.
+Transcripts and methylation regions were **filtered** by number of cytosines and coverage - minimal coverage 5 (at least in half samples) for RNA-seq data and 10 for BS-seq data (default settings)

 We **planned** to analyze 12 flax and 4 FOILINI comparisons between different experimental conditions in differential expression and differential methylation analyses.